patrikha/gotest/README.md

 # Simple test projet
-Folowing code will not work with Coverity 2023.6.1
+Following code will not work with Coverity 2023.6.1

 ## commands
 ```